-- Evacuate the building - Call Northwestern Energy at 1-888-467-2427; follow the directions, then call 406-475-4931 (John Rutherford, Director of Facilities & Maintenance) and, if at the APC, 208-305-1042 (Stephanie Hunthausen, Executive Director of CTE). - Be careful of danger from possible explosion and smoke inhalation. - DO NOT turn on light switches if gas smell is apparent. - Check everyone in vicinity.
+- Evacuate the building - Call Northwestern Energy at 1-888-467-2427; follow the directions, and notify Maintenance - Be careful of danger from possible explosion and smoke inhalation. - DO NOT turn on light switches if gas smell is apparent. - Check everyone in vicinity.
 Look for dizziness and vomiting. - Complete a room-to-room search looking for unconscious individuals. - Search teams should always be sent in pairs.